AltynayLinstrum/saloon/README.md

 <h3>Summary</h3>
-<p>This is a revamped webpage for "The Saloon," the oldest blues music bar in San Francisco.
+<p>This is a revamped webpage for "The Saloon," the oldest blues music bar in San Francisco (current website: https://www.sfblues.net/Saloon.html).
 The page layout includes sections such as an introduction banner, a navigation menu, an events calendar, an about section detailing the bar's history and notable performers, a gallery featuring images and descriptions, testimonials, and contact information in the footer.
 The design is responsive, utilizing CSS for styling and incorporating external fonts and icon libraries.</p>

 <h3>Technologies Used</h3>
 <li>HTML</li>